WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageInstrument.rst

 Step 2
 ^^^^^^
-Select the desired Microscope file (i.e., those provided as Example Files with the App), click “Open” and then hit “Confirm”.
+Select the desired Microscope file (i.e., those provided as Example Files with the App), click “Open” and then hit “Continue”.

 .. figure:: images/use_images/05_Load_from_file_2.png
   :class: shadow-image